 Now we're going to create a new project in RStudio:

-Now when we start R in this project directory, or open this project with RStudio, all of our work on this project will be entirely self-contained in this directory.
-By installing packrat and telling RStudio to use packrat with this project, any third-party packages will be installed in a separate library in the packrat/ subdirectory of our project.
+subdirectory of our project.
 This means we don't have to worry about package versions changing, especially when returning to a project after a long period of time (for example when writing up your thesis!).

 Any libraries you already have installed outside of your project will need to be reinstalled in each packrat project.